Rieber: Mercifully for Mets fans, the Wilpon Era is ending

 "Bad owners," I was told.

-It wasn’t until I starting covering baseball myself in 2003 and got in a few years around the Mets that I understood.
+It wasn’t until I started covering baseball myself in 2003 and got in a few years around the Mets that I understood.

 The Wilpons were bad owners.
 Not bad people.
 (Well, Fred seems OK.)
 But bad owners.